 Note: you can also put in at Falls Park and head east on the Spokane River for a smooth, broad river paddle.
 Directly in Post Falls there are some wonderful sights, and exactly what you hope for in kayaking in Idaho.

 - Launch Site: https://maps.app.goo.gl/A3qhaDZVH9PLBxgT6

 - Pick-up Site: https://maps.app.goo.gl/K45KFEWCKwFkHHy17

 Lake Coeur d’Alene (Difficulty: Beginner)

-With almost 32,000 acres of water and 125 miles of shoreline to explore, Lake Coeur d’Alene is any kayaker’s dream.
+With almost 32,000 acres of water and 125 miles of shoreline to explore, Lake Coeur d’Alene is any kayaker’s dream, and getting on the water is one of the best things to do in Coeur d’Alene.
 The second largest lake in Northern Idaho features wide bays, secluded coves, and remote beaches just waiting to be discovered.
 Also, be sure to keep your eyes open to see some of the swans, ospreys, and bald eagles that call this majestic lake home.

 Kayaking on lake Coeur d’Alene is one of the best mellow picks for kayaking in Idaho.
 In summer, be prepared with sunblock or a kayak shade, because it can get HOT in the afternoons.
 Once you’re off the water, there are tons of other things to do at Lake Coeur d’Alene.

 - Launch Site: https://maps.app.goo.gl/SUxzvxV6KyweFgh97